 At first, Lee Hennessy didn’t tell anyone the real reason for leaving a successful career in Hollywood to return home to upstate New York.
 “I kept it a total secret from everyone,” Lee says.
-When their dad asked why Lee was looking at farm properties, Lee said they were interested in fixing up an old house.
+When his dad asked why Lee was looking at farm properties, Lee said he was interested in fixing up an old house.

 The truth is, Lee was searching for a farm.

 During a trip to Provence, France, for his wine marketing business, Lee decided to visit a farmstead creamery.
 “It was there that I got kissed by my first goat,” Lee laughs.
 “I didn’t feel judged at the farm, I felt comfortable in my own skin.”

 A lightbulb went on, and Lee began questioning his path.
 “I bought into the idea that you work your way up the career ladder and it makes you happy” Lee says.
 “But that didn’t happen.
 I decided I want to be happy now.”